Meet the Team

 Jacob Kemp is a creative director, designer, and writer whose work focuses on clarity, storytelling, and building uncommonly motivating brands and ideas.

-Jacob is the founder and Chief Creative Officer of TALISMAN.
 In 2023, his work received two Gold Awards in the Graphis International Competition, for Design and Advertising.
 He was also the recipient of the Silver Grand Prize at the Fifteenth Annual Solas Awards for his personal essay ‘The House Within’ reflecting on creativity during the COVID-19 pandemic.
 In 2021, SPINE Magazine named Kemp an emerging designer to watch in cover design, key art, and illustration.
-His work has been featured by Communication Arts, It’s Nice That, and The World Illustration Awards, and has become a case study for Columbia University/Teachers College Arts Administration Program.
-He has been a guest lecturer at Parsons/The New School, and New York University.
+His work has been featured by Communication Arts, It’s Nice That, and The World Illustration Awards.
+He has been a guest lecturer at Columbia University/Teachers College Arts Administration Program, Parsons/The New School, and New York University.

 Kemp is also an actor known for creating roles on stage, film, and television, having appeared in Black-ish, Why Him, Newsies, and Broad City.
 Kemp also received a SAG Award for his work as a cast member of the celebrated series The Marvelous Mrs. Maisel.